 Do you guys cook with buckwheat?
-I started adding it to our biscuits years ago which we really liked and since then have tried to find other ways to use it, like these gluten free buckwheat,oat, cinnamon and maple pancakes that make regular appearances on our family Saturday breakfast menu.
+I started adding it to our biscuits years ago which we really liked and since then have tried to find other ways to use it in recipes.
+When I came up with these gluten free buckwheat, oat, maple and cinnamon pancakes, they were so good that they make regular appearances on our family’s Saturday breakfast menu.

 There are a couple of tips to making these pancakes turn out light and fluffy: